Skip to main content

 ActionShortcut

-Toggle voice dictation (global)Cmd+Shift+V / Ctrl+Shift+V
+Toggle voice dictation Shift-Command-V Control-Shift-V Control-Shift-V

 Troubleshooting